-Co-Founder & Artistic Director
+Dan Beaulieu, Co-Founder & Artistic Director

-Kevin Condardo is currently the General Manager at The New Group, an award-winning Off-Broadway theater company.
-Prior to joining TNG, he spent three years as the Budget Manager at the Brooklyn Academy of Music and five years as a Company Manager at The Public Theater in New York City.
+Kevin Condardo (he/him) is currently the General Manager, Programming at the Park Avenue Armory.
+Prior to that, he worked as General Manager at TheaterWorksUSA and The New Group, an award-winning Off-Broadway theater company.
+Kevin spent three years as the Budget Manager at the Brooklyn Academy of Music and five years as a Company Manager at The Public Theater in New York City.
 He received his M.F.A. in Performing Arts Management from Brooklyn College and completed dual majors in Theater and Business Administration at the University of New Hampshire.